bcgsc/NanoSim/README.md

-                        (Default = None), Note: this simulation is not compatible with chimeric reads simulation --seed SEED           Manually seeds the pseudo-random number generator -k KMERBIAS, --KmerBias KMERBIAS
+                        (Default = None), Note: this simulation is not compatible with chimeric reads simulation --seed SEED           Manually seeds the pseudo-random number generator -hp, --homopolymer    Simulate homopolymer lengths (Default = False) -k KMERBIAS, --KmerBias KMERBIAS
                         Minimum homopolymer length to simulate homopolymer
-                        contraction and expansion events in, a typical k is 6 -b {albacore,guppy,guppy-flipflop}, --basecaller {albacore,guppy,guppy-flipflop}
+                        contraction and expansion events in, a typical k is 5 -s STRANDNESS, --strandness STRANDNESS
-                        Simulate homopolymers with respect to chosen
-                        basecaller: albacore, guppy, or guppy-flipflop -s STRANDNESS, --strandness STRANDNESS
                         Proportion of sense sequences.
 Overrides the value profiled in characterization stage.
 Should be between